7 Great Lessons You Can Learn From Earth Day 2022

 1990 was a big year for the Earth Day movement.
 With a shift in focus toward climate change and renewable energy, 200 million people in 141 countries came together on April 22nd in support of the planet.

-Now up to 192 countries celebrating, Earth Day 2010 will be most recognized for the launch of A Billion Acts of Green, the world’s largest environmental service campaign in which participants the world over were asked to just do one thing for the planet.
+This year saw the launch of A Billion Acts of Green, the world’s largest environmental service campaign where people all over the world were asked to just do one thing for the planet.

 On its 50th anniversary, organizers were forced to get creative and shifted their energy away from in-person events turning the celebration into a massive online affair with the very first Earth Day Live virtual event ever.